-- The ERT should assess whether the information reported by the EU in its BR covers the units from MBMs used under the EU ETS as well as the sum of units from MBMs used by the MS under the ESD.
-The ERT should not check the BRs of all EU MS. - If the data reported by the EU are not consistent or do not cover the units used under the EU ETS and ESD, the ERT should provide in the TRR a recommendation on transparency.
+- The ERT should assess whether the information reported by the EU in its BR covers the units from MBMs used under the EU ETS as well as the sum of units from MBMs used by the member States under the ESD.
+The ERT should not check the BRs of all EU member States. - If the data reported by the EU are not consistent or do not cover the units used under the EU ETS and the ESD, the ERT should provide in the TRR a recommendation on transparency.